artem7902/easy-outline/README.md

 ## Preview (dev) website

 Eager to check out the most recent features and changes?
 We made it possible as well!
-Here is [the preview website](https://dev.easy-outline.com) but WARN YOU <b>we may break it from time to time!</b>
+Here is [the preview website](https://dev.easy-outline.com) but remember that <b>we may break it from time to time!</b>

 ## Self-Hosted

 We made it really easy to deploy the app so people can use their own domain names.
 If you would like to have it as well, please follow the steps:

-1. Install Node v16 and Pyhon 3.7 (check out official docs)
+1. Install Node v16 and Pyhon 3.7 (use official documentation)
 2. Install AWS CDK
     ```
     npm install -g aws-cdk